MelechDavid/aramaic/README.md

 ## React Dictionary App

-A simple React-based dictionary app to look up word definitions using DictionaryApi and design with Tailwind CSS.
+A simple React-based dictionary app to look up word Aramaic <-> English definitions using a the Jastrow Talmud Dictionary paired with a Tailwind CSS design.

 ### Screenshots & Live Demo